 The Premier Gateway Employment Area is identified as the Town's prestige employment area where large scale employment growth is directed.
 As the "gateway" to the Town, a high standard of design is required for new office, warehousing, manufacturing and commercial development.
-The Premier Gateway Employment Area is a competitive employment area based on its locational advantages, including access to Highways 401 and 407, rail, and the airport.
+The Premier Gateway Employment Area is a competitive employment area based on its locational advantages, including access to Highways 401 and 407 and the proposed Highway 413, rail, and the airport.